Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Symbol of Balance

 Harmony and respect for individuality strengthen relationships.
 The design shows that personal growth and unity go hand in hand.
-Balance helps relationships flourish.
+This sense of balance is essential for helping any relationship flourish and remain resilient over the years.

 5. Tiki Symbol Meaning For Wisdom And Clarity

 Greenstone has strong cultural and spiritual value in Māori tradition.
-Tiki carvings show ancestors and represent wisdom, clarity, and insight.
-Wearing a Tiki pendant helps people connect with these teachings and heritage.
+Tiki carvings show ancestors and represent wisdom, clarity, and insight, and wearing a Tiki pendant allows people to connect with these teachings and heritage.

 Knowledge and Guidance